 - A sudden twist or pull or injury

-- Narrowing of spinal cord in the lower back
+- Narrowing of the spinal cord in the lower back

 - Spondylosis, where the disc slips forward over the vertebra below it

-- Rare condition affecting the lower part of the spinal cord
+- A rare condition affecting the lower part of the spinal cord

 Age: There is no rule that this condition is for the aged, but by and large the elderly are more prone to injury and risk of tripping and falling.

-Diabetes: This disease causing high blood sugar can affect the nerve ends causing nerve damage.
+Diabetes: This disease causes high blood sugar and can affect the nerve ends causing nerve damage.

 Lifestyle: Prolonged hours of sitting down is risky.
-Sedentary lifestyle can weaken the spine.
+A sedentary lifestyle can weaken the spine.
 Interrupt sitting hours with standing and stretching the back.

 If the response is negative, surgery might be needed to widen the spinal cord to reduce the pressure or partial or entire removal of the herniated disc.